Vancouver’s 5K Foam Fest is an obstacle course-style race with bubbles and mud that takes place at the Cloverdale Rodeo Fairgrounds in May or June.

 Included with the cost of admission is a souvenir beach towel, racing bib, free photos, finisher’s medal and access to the race course, obstacles, water stations, Kids’ Fun Zone (for children), festival village, 2.5 million cubic feet of bubbles and a fun time.

-Parking at the venue usually costs about $10 and to leave your stuff at the Gear Check Tent costs a minimum $5 donation (with proceeds benefiting the Make-A-Wish Foundation).
+Parking at the venue usually costs about $10.
+You can check your gear in at the Gear Check Tent for a minimum $5 donation (with proceeds benefiting the Make-A-Wish Foundation).

 For tickets and full details see the official 5K Foam Fest website.